 Morikawa the latest college player to win on PGA Tour

+He couldn't help but think about a recent dinner with Justin Thomas.

+''He told me that we're going to have expectations, we're going to have goals that we're going to set, and if you're good enough, you're going to get there at some point,'' Morikawa said. ''I didn't know when that timetable would be.''

-Morikawa, who graduated from Cal last month, closed with seven birdies against no bogeys in the modified Stableford scoring system, giving him 14 points in the final round at Montreaux Golf and Club.
+He closed with seven birdies against no bogeys in the modified Stableford scoring system, giving him 14 points in the final round at Montreux Golf and Club.
+That would translate to a 65, meaning Morikawa has averaged 66.83 in the final round of his six PGA Tour events since turning pro.
+The highest Sunday score was a 69 in the U.S. Open at Pebble Beach.

+While he was already assured of a PGA Tour card for next season with his good results, the victory gives him membership immediately, with his points retroactive.
+Morikawa is at No. 46 in the FedEx Cup, and he cracked the top 100 in the world ranking.

+He still has the Wyndham Championship next week before the FedEx Cup playoffs begin.

+''This win means everything to me, and to get into the playoffs is something special,'' Morikawa said.

-He finished with 47 points for a three-point victory over Troy Merritt, who had the lead on the back nine until the 22-year-old Morikawa made his final charge.
+He finished with 47 points for a three-point victory over Troy Merritt, who had the lead on the back nine until the 22-year-old Morikawa made his final charge with four birdies over the last five holes.
 Merritt had a chance to win on the par-5 18th with an eagle, but his chip raced 12 feet by the hole and he missed the birdie putt.
 He finished with seven points in the round.

 Robert Streb, tied for the lead after a birdie on No. 10, finished with eight pars and tied for third with John Chin.